 You should spend time thinking through the information you need - expect to spend 20-30 minutes on this.
-When you have filled out the JumpStart form, e-mail it to yourselves and print it out to share with your faculty advisor.
-You are also encouraged to drop by the library from 1-4pm Monday to Friday for research help.
+When you have filled out the JumpStart document, print it out and drop by the library from 1-4pm Monday to Friday for research help with your project.

 Walks you through the critical thinking that is essential to researching successfully for your CBP projects.